huggingface/blog/time-series-transformers.md

 forecasts = np.vstack(forecasts)
 ```

 We can evaluate the resulting forecast with respect to the ground truth out of sample values present in the test set.
-We will use the [MASE](https://huggingface.co/spaces/evaluate-metric/mase) metric which we calculate for each time series in the dataset:
+We will use the [MASE](https://huggingface.co/spaces/evaluate-metric/mase) and [sMAPE](https://huggingface.co/spaces/evaluate-metric/smape) metrics which we calculate for each time series in the dataset:

 ```python
 from evaluate import load